Dean of Behavioral and Social Sciences - 2021 to present

 Taught approximately 50 sections of anthropology and sociology classes at several educational institutions both online and on campus in the Los Angeles area (and online through a college in Florida), including Compton College, El Camino College, the Los Angeles Community Colleges, College of the Canyons, Glendale College, Long Beach College, Santa Monica College, and upper-division classes at UCLA.

-Faculty Association of California Community Colleges (2013 to present)
+Faculty Association of California Community Colleges (2013 to 2020)

 Community College Association - Board of Directors (2011 to 2018)

-Elected official on the Board for CCA, the higher education affiliate of the California Teacher's Association, serving over 40 chapters, with over 10,000 members, across California on matters related to benefits and working conditions.
+Board member for CCA, the higher education affiliate of the California Teacher's Association, serving over 40 chapters, with over 10,000 members, across California on matters related to benefits and working conditions.
 Participated on the Real Student Success Task Force Committee, the Emergency Response Task Force, the Budget Committee, and the Conference Committee.
 Coordinator of the California Leadership Academy, which offers advanced training for members seeking to move into state-level offices.

 ASCCC - Accreditation and Assessment Committee (2013 to 2014)